Skip to main content

 The APEC Automotive Dialogue (AD) is a forum where APEC officials and senior auto industry representatives work together to map out strategies for increasing the integration and development of the automotive sector within the region.
 The AD aims to become the leading regional fora on new vehicle technology in the Asia-Pacific.
 To do so the AD:

-• Holds discussions on trade and policy issues and make recommendations for policymakers (trade, transport, energy)
+• Holds discussions on trade and policy issues and make recommendations for policymakers (trade, transport, and energy)

 • Develops capacity building workshops to upskill policymakers and industry participants on the best practices required to navigate the transition to new vehicles